What is Mesotherapy?

 Mesotherapy uses a series of gentle yet swift and painless injections using a tiny needle (the thickness and length of an eyelash) into the mesoderm (the fatty layer and connective tissue area under the skin).
 The injections are usually multiple and painless.
 The area of concern being treated may require a series of injections every 2 weeks to achieve optimal results.

-Mesotherapy performed for cosmetic reasons such as facial rejuvenations, elimination of wrinkles and mesoglow, show immediate results.
+Mesotherapy performed for cosmetic reasons such as facial rejuvenations, elimination of wrinkles and mesoglow, the results are immediate.
 For cellulite reduction, 2-6 treatments may be necessary for optimal results.
 For fat reduction and weight loss, approximately 1 pound of fat (for example, a pound of butter) is lost per week and treatment continues until desirable results are reached.

 Is Mesotherapy safe?